carloslodelar/cardano-course/setting-up-a-local-cluster/move-funds-to-a-shelley-address.md

 coverY: 0
 ---

-# Move funds to a Shelley address
+# Moving funds to a Shelley address

-We need to convert our Byron signing key to a corresponding Shelley era key:
+To convert your Byron signing key to a corresponding Shelley era key:

 ```bash
 cardano-cli key convert-byron-key \